 EPCLUSA $5 Co-pay Coupon

 Commercial patients may pay as little as $5 per co-pay for their medicine.
-Patients are not eligible if they are enrolled in a government healthcare prescription drug program such as Medicare Part D or Medicaid (including patients who are in the Medicare coverage gap known as the “donut hole”).
+Patients are not eligible if they are enrolled in a government healthcare prescription drug program such as Medicare Part D or Medicaid.

 The EPCLUSA Co-pay Coupon Program will cover the out-of-pocket costs for EPCLUSA prescriptions up to a maximum of 25% of the catalog price of a 12-week regimen of EPCLUSA.

-8 out of 10 Medicare patients taking EPCLUSA or its Authorized Generic pay $15 or less for the full course of treatment.2,b
+Approximately 8 out of 10 Medicare patients taking EPCLUSA or its Authorized Generic pay $15 or less for the full course of treatment.2,a

-For your patients with insurance or who are uninsured, our team of Support Path Program Navigators can provide coverage information and financial support options that can help get patients started with treatment.
+For your patients with insurance or who are uninsured, our team of Support Path Program Specialists can provide information on coverage and financial support options that help get patients started with treatment once mdication has been prescribed.

 Talk with Support Path: